odoo/odoo/doc/webservices/iap.rst

     The Credits

     Every service provided through the In-App platform can be used by the clients with tokens or *credits*.
-The monetary value of a credit depends on the service and is decided by the provider.
+The credits are an integer unit and their monetary value depends on the service and is decided by the provider.
 This could be:

     * for an sms service: 1 credit = 1 sms,
     * for an add service: 1 credit = 1 add,